carlwaring/EverythingDeduper/README.md

 - **£5** — Standard Edition
 - **£10** — Premium Edition

-Donations are optional, appreciated, and help fund future tools.
+Donations are entirely optional and much-appreciated.

 No nags.
 No popups.
 No guilt.